 Taqueria Panchito is located on Midlothian Turnpike in a small but comfortable space with a sign outside advertising “authentic Mexican”, and that’s exactly what you’ll find here.
 We visited on a Monday evening and had no trouble grabbing a table for two.
 In case you’re following along – with our visit here, we crossed another place off of our “Where to Dish Next” list.

 The Dish: The first thing that caught my eye when looking at the menu wasn’t the food selection, but the drink selection.
 Taqueria Panchito serves a variety of aguas frescas, beverages that are a refreshing combination of fruit, sugar and water that I find myself making during the warm summer months here in Richmond.
 I ordered a watermelon agua fresca and with a squeeze of lime juice, it was so good.
 We both ordered tacos and I also got an order of chips, salsa and guacamole, which ended up being a highlight of our visit – the jalapeños in the guacamole provided just the right amount of heat and the portion size was more than generous.
 The tacos were delicious and topped with cebollitas, which was the perfect touch.
-Like La Milpa and Latino Village, Taqueria Panchito has a self-serve salsa bar which we obviously took full advantage of.
+Like La Milpa, Taqueria Panchito has a self-serve salsa bar which we obviously took full advantage of.
 Looking for a deal?
 Taqueria Panchito offers $1 tacos on Wednesdays.

 What are your favorite tacos in Richmond?
 We certainly are not opposed to doing another taco crawl, and we’d love to hear about them!